- LOYOLA NEUROSURGEONS HELP TEEN RECOVER FROM STROKE

 Nationally Renowned Pediatric Neurosurgery Team

-Our team at the Ronald McDonald® Children’s Hospital at Loyola University Medical Center has decades of experience helping children and their families feel more comfortable when facing major surgery for brain tumors and a wide spectrum of other conditions.
+Our team at the Loyola Children’s Hospital has decades of experience helping children and their families feel more comfortable when facing major surgery for brain tumors and a wide spectrum of other conditions.
 Your child's healthcare team will explain every detail of his or her condition so that you feel well-prepared and confident going into surgery.

 Loyola also has expertise in caring for children with serious neurologic disorders and is widely known for taking on the most challenging cases.
 We understand that this is a difficult time for your child, and our compassionate team will guide you through diagnosis, treatment and beyond.